(Owner, Director, Master Acting Teacher)

 For the past 15 years Gehman has been an independent teacher, conducting both classes and private sessions for professionals and all levels of actors at her studio in Hollywood.
 She frequently works on set with her clients.
 Martha’s clients have included: Jane Fonda, Joelle Carter, Beyonce, Common, Katherine LaNasa, Grant Show, Erin Richards, Justin Chatwin, and Agyness Deyn.

 Alex is a graduate from the MFA Performance Pedagogy program at Virginia Commonwealth University, where he studied techniques of teaching acting and directing.
 During his studies he taught regularly for TheatreVCU including full curriculum development of the Directing I and II sequence, as well as the creation of classes for Voice-Over and Radio Drama and Acting for Web Content.
-He currently teaches the intermediate CRAFT class and co-teaches CORE for Kids/Tweens.
 In 2011, Alex (alongside his twin brother Nate) founded the award-winning Los Angeles New Court Theatre, which is now in its sixth season.
 Performance-wise, Alex’s work has been seen across the country.
 His credits include the American premiere of Tom Stoppard’s Pirandello’s Henry IV at the Repertory Theatre of St. Louis, Artie Goldberg in the Mid-Atlantic premiere of Yank!, Eugene Morris Jerome in Biloxi Blues and Broadway Bound, and Adam Sandler’s Jack and Jill.
 He was also hand selected by Edward Albee to participate in a reading of the play Me, Myself, & I with legends Elizabeth Ashley and Brian Murray at Playwrights Horizons in NYC.
 In addition to performance, Alex is the author of the full-length play Atlas Pit, which received its world premiere in Los Angeles Fall 2016.
-His newest play El Cíclope received a reading at Samuel French Bookshop in June 2017.
-He also holds a BFA in Musical Theatre from Webster University’s Conservatory of Theatre Arts. email@example.com
+His newest play El Cíclope was a finalist for the Eugene O’Neill Theater Center’s National Playwrights Convention.
+He also holds a BFA in Musical Theatre from Webster University’s Conservatory of Theatre Arts. firstname.lastname@example.org

 Also known as Tomahawk, Kym Priess is a multi-media performance artist, actor, singer, musician, and fitness instructor.
 A rock ’n roll firecracker, down-to-earth Texan native and NYU graduate, Kym’s candid, fearless, and adventurous approach to art, teaching, and life has led her to creating one-woman shows, fronting and playing in bands, writing rock operas, and acting in film/tv projects.
 Kym has been a collaborator with Zak for over twenty years.
 She truly believes that one can access their greatest potential by diving into the unknown and seeing how much already exists inside of them.
 This is the never-ending exploration in life.
 Most recent credits include being a Co-host/Travel Expert on a new series by the Travel Channel, writing songs for Vanderpump Rules, and regular episodes of her rock ’n roll fitness web series Tomahawk Training.
 Her rock art solo project Stunt Driver will make its debut in 2017.
 The project is named as such due to Kym’s secret desire to be a real stunt driver.
 Stay tuned….